Gartner named “hyperautomation” as the top strategic technology trend for 2020. But what is hyperautomation, and why is it important?

 Consider customer service, a common pain point in many industries, such as banking, insurance, healthcare, and retail.
 AI plus RPA (hyperautomation) can help all parties by using NLP to understand customer intentions and extract necessary information, using NLG to summarize the knowledge base, and using RPA to perform tasks faster, more efficiently, and more reliably.

 Large manufacturing plants deal with many original equipment manufacturers (OEMs), which means a diverse set of invoices — sometimes up to tens of thousands of them.
 Hyperautomation provides efficient ways to read the invoices and make on-time payments.

 In healthcare, hyperautomation can even gather information about a patient and schedule an appointment that not only fits the clinic’s schedule, but also the patient’s.

 RPA is a platform that can be used to deliver hyperautomation.
 The integration of AI point solutions is key here.
 The Automation Anywhere Enterprise RPA platform makes it easy to package AI solutions and deliver them either on the platform or on the marketplace (Bot Store).

 Some of these solutions are already packages of RPA.
-The cognitive platform IQ Bot is one example.
+The cognitive platform Document Automation is one example.
 It enables RPA to understand semi-structured and unstructured processes.

 Just as AI and RPA combined are solving lengthy and complex insurance claims processes, they can be used to solve many more societal issues.
 The sky is the limit when it comes to hyperautomation.